-The reflectors/diffusers themselves should be in the bottom of the TV’s case, and they most likely would fall out when taking your TV apart.
+The reflectors/diffusers themselves should be at the bottom of the TV’s case, and they most likely would fall out when taking your TV apart.

 Most Hisense TV backlight diffusers will be connected by three points to the LED strip.

-- Put a small amount of epoxy onto a some waste card or paper if it is pre-mixed, or if not pre-mixed, put each component onto separate parts of your card.
+- Put a small amount of epoxy onto some card or paper if it is pre-mixed, or if not pre-mixed, put each component onto separate parts of your card.

 - Carefully place the diffuser back into place on the LED strip and hold it until the epoxy has set.